yongjun21/Project2048/README.md

 It runs on any desktop or mobile browser and supports both keyboard (arrow keys) and touchscreen (swipe) inputs.

-Though fairly simple in design, I incorporated many elements to showcase my mastery of the front end HTML/CSS/JS framework & Document Object Model (DOM).
+Though fairly simple in design, I incorporated many elements to showcase my mastery of front end HTML/CSS/JS frameworks & Document Object Model (DOM).

 1. To animate sliding of the tiles, I applied **CSS transition**
 2. I also made used of **CSS keyframes** &  **trasform** to create the animation effect of spawning new tiles